marcelo-cm/marcelo/blogposts/heuristics.md

 # Meetings & Emails

 If it can be an email, don't make it a meeting.
 If it is an email, write extremely concisely.
 If it must be a meeting, prepare an agenda — most meetings can be done in 20 mins.

+# How to not be regular

+Do traditional things, get traditional results.
+Make sure you get into rooms that people like you haven't been in.
+For me, this was a becoming a software engineer as a business student, after spending most of my teenage years doing creative work.